 The theatre also holds classes for aspiring actors aged 8-21, as well as workshops throughout the school holidays.

-Take a Cruise down the Hunter River
+16. Take a cruise down the Hunter River

-If boats are more your thing, why not take a cruise down the Hunter River?
+Take a cruise down the Hunter River?

 One cruise will take you to Raymond Terrace, stopping to have lunch at a local hotel.